Nokia 7110

 The Nokia 7110 is a GSM mobile phone announced in February 1999 and released in October 1999.

-It was the first mobile phone to run Series 40 and to come with a WAP browser.
+It was the first mobile phone to come with a WAP browser.

 Variants

 Nokia 7110 (NSE-5)

 The basic version, intended to be used in European GSM networks.
 It works in GSM 900/1800.

 Nokia 7160 (NSW-5)

 This version intended to be used in TDMA/AMPS networks.
 It works in TDMA 850/1900 and AMPS 850.

 Nokia 7190 (NSB-5)

 This version intended to be used in American GSM networks.
 It works in GSM 1900.

 Features

 The 7110 was Nokia's second handset with a sliding cover that could be used to answer and terminate voice calls.
 As with the 8110 before, with the cover deployed, the microphone was brought closer to the user's mouth, improving the clarity of the voice reception.
 New to the 7110 was a spring-powered release mechanism, which would release the cover when a small metal catch on the rear of the handset was depressed.
 The cover could also be opened manually.

 Connectivity is provided via a standard IrDA transceiver on the top edge of the handset.
 A serial cable can also be attached to the handset's expansion terminal, to allow synchronization of the phone's contents, and to allow the phone to function as a Modem.
 Data capabilities are limited to circuit switched data; GPRS was not available on this handset.
 The WAP mini-browser established a connection to the internet using CSD.

 The navi-roller was used in place of the familiar up and down buttons, allowing the user to rapidly scroll through lists of options; depressing the roller selected the currently highlighted option.

 The 7110 was the first cellular phone to implement the T9 Predictive text input method for composing SMS messages, but the 3210 was the first phone to combine both T9 and internal antenna.

 Contrary to popular myth, although the Nokia 7110 does feature a spring-loaded cover concealing the keypad; this is not the model featured in the first Matrix movie, which is the Nokia 8110 (made three years prior), which was adapted with a spring mechanism to feature in the 1999 film.

 Nokia 7110 came with Snake II installed.